oracle-livelabs/security/oracle-universal-authenticator/authenticate-with-oua/authenticate-with-oua.md

 ## Task 3: Passwordless Authentication with Windows and OAM Protected Applications

-1. From your Windows desktop click on the shortcut <<Emulator Shortcut>> to start the emulator with the Android 7 image.
+1. From your Windows desktop click on the shortcut **NoxPlayer** to start the emulator with the Android 7 image

-2. Once the Android emulator is started, within Android click on the Google Chrome icon (located at the bottom of the emulator window).
+2. Once the Android emulator is started, within Android click on the Google Chrome icon

 3. In the browser window, enter the URL in the Search or type web address box to access the OUA self-service console.
   E.g. use the following URL and credentials: